mli/gluon-crash-course/README.md

 [![Build Status](http://ci.mxnet.io/job/gluon-crash-course/badge/icon)](http://ci.mxnet.io/job/gluon-crash-course/)

-This is a staging repo, and will be merged to MXNet once it is ready.

 Every .md file in this repo may be run directly in Jupyter notebook when you use the `notedown` plugin.
 Keeping the format in markdown instead of .ipynb makes it easier to collaborate and review on GitHub.

 ## Prerequisites

-You should already have MXNet 1.1.0 or greater installed in a Python virtual environment.
+You should already have MXNet **1.2.1** or greater installed in a Python virtual environment.
 Start this environment and continue with Step 1.

 ### Step 1: Install Jupyter notebook with notedown.